mono-app/mobile-rn/README.md

 It is highly appreciated if you can start a new issue and assign the issue with correct label.
 For a question, you can use `question` label.

 ## Submitting Issue to Pull Request
 To submit an `issue` to a `pull request` you need to set your comment description using the issue number.
-For example `pull request to fix issue #7`.
+For example `pull request to fixes #7`.
 In here, `#7` is the issue number.

 ## Common Issue